mbukatov/tendrl-wiki/Tendrl-release-latest.md

 * tendrl-copr
 * tendrl-storage-node

+The following procedure outlines the procedure to install tendrl storage node components manually:

 1. Install CentOS 7.3 and Gluster.
 Ensure all the participating nodes in the Gluster cluster are peer probed (i.e. present in gluster trusted storage pool), only after which tendrl-node-agent should be installed on all nodes, without peer probe, the node wont be detected by tendrl as a gluster node.